 Arkansas Best Corporation (the "Company"), the parent holding company, is a freight transportation services and solutions provider.
-The Company's principal operations are conducted through its Freight Transportation segment, which consists of ABF Freight System, Inc. and other subsidiaries of the Company that are engaged in motor carrier freight transportation (collectively "ABF").
+The Company's principal operations are conducted through its Freight Transportation segment, which consists of ABF Freight System, Inc. and certain other subsidiaries of the Company (collectively "ABF").
 The Company's other reportable operating segments are Premium Logistics and Expedited Freight Services, Truck Brokerage and Management, Emergency and Preventative Maintenance, and Household Goods Moving Services (see Note K).

-ABF represented 89.0% of the Company's revenues for six months ended June 30, 2012.
-As of June 2012, approximately 76% of ABF's employees are covered under a five-year collective bargaining agreement with the International Brotherhood of Teamsters ("IBT").
-The agreement with the IBT, which became effective April 1, 2008, provides for compounded annual contractual wage and benefit increases of approximately 3% to 4%, subject to additional increases for cost-of-living adjustments.
+ABF represented 79% of the Company's revenues for the three months ended September 30, 2012.
+As of September 2012, approximately 75% of ABF's employees are covered under a five-year collective bargaining agreement with the International Brotherhood of Teamsters ("IBT").
+The agreement with the IBT, which extends through March 31, 2013, provides for compounded annual contractual wage and benefit increases of approximately 3% to 4%, subject to additional increases for cost-of-living adjustments.
+As previously announced, contract negotiations for periods subsequent to March 31, 2013 are expected to begin in late December 2012.
+The negotiation of terms of the collective bargaining agreement is very complex.
+The inability to agree on acceptable terms for the next contract period prior to the expiration of ABF's current agreement could have a material adverse effect on the Company's competitive position, results of operations, and financial position in 2013 and subsequent years.

 On June 15, 2012, the Company acquired 100% of the common stock of Panther Expedited Services, Inc. ("Panther"), which is reported as the Premium Logistics and Expedited Freight Services segment (see Note K).
 The results of Panther's operations since the acquisition date have been included in the accompanying consolidated financial statements.
-The Company is in the process of assessing the fair values of acquired assets and liabilities and obtaining third-party valuations of certain intangible assets; therefore, the fair value measurements reflected in the accompanying consolidated financial statements are preliminary.
+The Company is in the process of assessing the fair values of acquired assets and liabilities; therefore, the fair value measurements reflected in the accompanying consolidated financial statements.
 See Note C for further discussion of the Panther acquisition.

 The Company acquired a 75% equity interest in Albert Companies, Inc. in the second quarter of 2009 and acquired the remaining 25% equity interest in the third quarter of 2011.
-Albert Companies, Inc. is included in the Household Goods Moving Services segment (which was previously reported as the Special Services Logistics segment).
-The noncontrolling interest in net income of the subsidiary was presented on a separate line in the consolidated statement of comprehensive income for the six months ended June 30, 2011.
+Albert Companies, Inc. is included in the Household Goods Moving Services segment (which was reported as the Special Services Logistics segment prior to the Company's June 30, 2012 Quarterly Report on Form 10-Q).
+The noncontrolling interest in net income of the subsidiary was presented on a separate line in the consolidated statement of comprehensive income for the nine months ended September 30, 2011.